berkeley-stat243/stat243-fall-2023/labs/lab1-submission.md

 6. Use the quarto command line to render the updated document into a pdf document
 7. Add the pdf document to the repository as well
 8. Make sure that you can log into [gradescope](https://www.gradescope.com/) and upload a pdf document
+9. [optional] Undo your last set of changes and regenerate the pdf file

 We will also take today's lab as an opportunity to get familiar with the basic use of all the 5 basic tools listed above.
 For git and quarto, very basic knowledge should be sufficient, but for unix commands and python, the more you learn the more effective you will be at solving the problem sets (and at any computational task you take on after that).